CostaLab/scopen/README.md

 [scikit-learn](https://scikit-learn.org/stable/)
 [kneed](https://github.com/arvkevi/kneed)

+### User installation
-The easiest way to install scopen is using `pip`
+The easiest way to install scopen and the required packages is using `pip`
 ```commandline
 pip install scopen
 ```